seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

     <m:insert name="..."/> at the places where the templated page should insert its content.
     For templated pages, use <m:composition templateId="..."> as root element and <m:define name="..."> elements to define the snippets to insert into the template.
-  - see the xhtml files in the directory src/test/resources/com/seitenbau/micgwaf/page for an example.
+  - see the xhtml files in the directory src/test/resources/de/seerheinlab/micgwaf/page for an example.

 TODO describe preview mode

-- run com.seitenbau.micgwaf.generator.Generator.generate(File, File, File, String) for the generation
+- run de.seerheinlab.micgwaf.generator.Generator.generate(File, File, File, String) for the generation
   - the configuration of the generator can be changed by setting the generatorConfiguration field of the Generator class before the generation run.
-  - See com.seitenbau.micgwaf.generator.GeneratedSourcesTest for an example.
+  - See de.seerheinlab.micgwaf.generator.GeneratedSourcesTest for an example.

 Implement the Application class
 -------------------------------